A Plan to Renew the Promise of American Life, Plank 1

+A Plan to Renew the Promise of American Life, Plank 1

     Gerrymandering.
 Gerrymandering—the practice whereby the representatives choose the electors rather than the other way around—is a disgusting American custom.
 But constitutionally speaking, it’s a matter for the states to address, not Congress.
 Some states seem to have had success in reducing gerrymandering by handing the job of drawing district lines over to an independent commission.
 That works where the commission is well-designed to minimize partisan distortion, such as when members are chosen by lot, and where the commission must follow certain sensible rules, such as: Keep districts compact and simple and Follow county lines where possible, regardless of partisan distribution.
 Leaving the line-drawing task to judges, as some states do, is dangerous.
 Judges can be just as partisan as elected officials.
-Better to select commissioners known for their honesty and impartiality and measure their work against certain rules, such as maximizing the compactness and simplicity of districts, regardless of partisan distribution.
+Better to select commissioners likely to be impartial because they have no vested interest in existing partisan structures.
 Even more dangerous to liberty is the system known as proportional representation.
 It severely attenuates the link between voter and representative and tends to centralize power in the hands of party bosses and entrenched incumbents.
 Most countries use proportional representation, alas.
 We should not.
-We are much better off with the ancient Anglo-Saxon system of geographic districts, which helps preserve liberty and limited government by keeping the representative closely dependent on his constituents.
+We are much better off with the ancient Anglo-Saxon system of single-member, geographic districts, which helps preserve liberty and limited government by keeping the representative closely dependent on his constituents.

     One man, one vote.
 Neither justice nor ballot integrity dictate that we apportion congressional districts on a strict basis of ‘one man, one vote.’
 That principle is admirable, but isn’t always practical and shouldn’t be taken to extremes.
 The Founders provided a sufficient approximation of ‘one man, one vote’ through decennial redistricting, and we should stick with that.